hpc-unibe-ch/hpc-unibe-ch.github.io/docs/quick-start.md

 ## Cluster Rules

-Before we start: as everywhere where people come together, a common sense is needed to allow for a good cooperation and to enable a positive HPC experience.
-Be always aware that you are working on a shared system where your behaviour could have a negative impact on the workflow of other users.
-Please find the list of the most important guidelines in our [code of conduct](code-of-conduct.md).
+Before we start: as everywhere where people come together, a **common sense** is needed to allow for a good cooperation and to enable a positive HPC experience.
+Be always aware that you are working on a **shared system** where your behaviour could have a negative impact on the workflow of other users.
+Please find the list of the most important guidelines in our [**code of conduct**](code-of-conduct.md).

 ## Request an Account

-Before you can start working on the HPCs, staff and students of the University of Bern must have their Campus Account (CA) unlocked for the HPCs.
+Before you can start working on the HPCs, staff and students of the University of Bern must have their **Campus Account (CA)** registered for the HPCs.
 External researchers that collaborate with an institute of the University of Bern must apply for a CA through that institute.
 See [Accounts and Activation](getting-Started/account.md) for more information getting access to UBELIX.

 ## HPC Workspace